 A trellis is among the best ways to provide privacy for a designated space rather than enclosing the entire yard.
 Similar to a wood lattice fence, a trellis can support self-climbing plants.

 A trellis adds charm and elegance to the yard and creates a gorgeous wall around your private living spaces.
-Nothing makes an outdoor evening dinner more romantic than a privacy wall of climbing red roses.
+Nothing makes an outdoor evening dinner more romantic than a privacy wall of climbing red roses or other flowering vines.

 FAQ About Landscaping for Privacy